 Our channel partners may be unsuccessful in marketing, selling and supporting our solutions.
 They may also market, sell and support solutions that are competitive with ours, and may devote more resources to the marketing, sales and support of such products.
-They may have incentives to promote our competitors' products in lieu of our products, particularly for our competitors with larger volumes of orders, more diverse product offerings and a longer relationship with our channel partners.
-As a result, our channel partners may stop selling our products completely.
+They may have incentives to promote our competitors' products in lieu of our products, particularly for competitors who do a large volume business with the channel partner.
+For example, during the summer of 2019, we expected, based on input from our US wireless carrier channel partners, for such channel partners to subsidize our new products following launch, to place new releases in retail locations and to sign up push-to-talk customers to our new generation phones.
+In each of these cases, there were significant delays and changes in the rollout of these efforts, which negatively impacted demand for our products and thus our profitability.
+In the event there is not sufficient demand for our products, our channel partners may stop selling our products completely.
 While we employ a small direct sales force, our channel partners have significantly larger sales teams who are not contractually obligated to promote any of our devices and often have multiple competing devices in stock to offer their customers.
 In addition, downstream sales by our channel partners often succeed due to attractive device prices and monthly rate plans, which we do not control.
-In certain cases, we may promote our own devices through customer incentives, typically in exchange for retail price reductions of funds for marketing purposes; however, there can be no assurance that any such incentives would contribute to increased purchases of our products.
-Further, given the impact of attractive pricing on ultimate sales, we generally must offer increased promotional funding or price reductions operate to reduce our margins and significantly impact our profitability.
+In certain cases, we may promote our own devices through customer incentives, typically in exchange for retail price reductions or contributions of funds for marketing purposes; however, there can be no assurance that any such incentives would contribute to increased purchases of our products.
+Further, given the impact of attractive pricing on ultimate sales, we generally must offer increased promotional funding or price reductions for our more expensive products.
+This promotional funding or price reductions operate to reduce our margins and significantly impact our profitability.

-New sales channel partners may take several months or more to achieve significant sales.
+New sales channel partners, as well as sales of new products being sold by existing channel partners, may take several months or more to achieve significant sales.
 Our channel partner sales structure could subject us to lawsuits, potential liability and reputational harm if, for example, any of our channel partners misrepresents the functionality of our products or services to their customers, or violate laws or our corporate policies.
 Additionally, some of our master agreements with our wireless carrier customers contain most "favored nation" clauses.
 These clauses typically provide that if we enter into an agreement with another wireless carrier or customer on more favorable terms, we must offer some of those terms to our existing wireless carrier customers.
 These provisions may obligate us to provide different, more favorable, terms to our existing wireless carrier customers, which could, if applied, result in lower revenues or otherwise adversely impact our business, financial condition and results of operations.